 When I started Mile in My Glasses, I was given a great piece of advice: to only focus on one social media network at a time.
 Figure out the kinks, how it will benefit not only you but how you serve your followers – and then move on to figuring out the next.
 Instead of opening 10 accounts and doing not so well with any of them, it meant that I focused my energy on opening one at a time, figuring out how to make it work for me, and then going to the next.
 This is how I really strategised my Pinterest presence, which got me over 2 million (and counting!) monthly viewers, whereas if I was focusing on multiple social media networks at a time, Pinterest could easily have wilted to nothing under my shared focus on Instagram, Twitter and Bloglovin’.

-When it comes to setting up your social media accounts, I go by two principles that I’m going to be sharing with you today.
+When it comes to setting up your accounts, I go by two principles that I’m going to be sharing with you today.
 Two simple questions that help make sure that I’m opening each account for a valid reason, with something meaningful to offer and a strategy to lead myself on with.

 How Do You Personally Interact With the Platform?

 The importance of asking this question is so that you can be clear on what the purpose of each channel is.
-If you’re offering the exact same content in the exact same way across each and every social media network, what’s special about any of them?
+If you’re offering the exact same content in the exact same way across each and every network, what’s special about any of them?
 Why would your followers join your network across each of them if they can get all of your information just by following one?

 Here is where you want to create a ‘journey’ of sorts: that follows your content through your various social media networks for exclusively-tailored pieces of information.
 Don’t re-post your Instagram photos to Twitter, or if you do – re-jig the caption and optimise it for that network.
 Post content that’s specialised for each platform so that your followers are inclined to follow you from Twitter to Instagram to Pinterest and so on, so forth.